National Basketball Championship (men)

-The National Basketball Championship is a professional men's national level basketball tournament, held by the Basketball Federation of India, governing body of basketball in India.
+The National Basketball Championship is an inter-state men's national level basketball tournament, held by the Basketball Federation of India, governing body of basketball in India.
 The competition is contested among the regional state teams affiliated under the BFI.

 The league was the first tier of basketball in the country, but later changed to the 2nd and even 3rd tier (since 2023).

 2019 edition

 2019 marked the 70th time the Indian Senior National Basketball Championship was held.
 It took place in the Guru Nanak Indoor Stadium.

 Punjab won against Tamil Nadu 93-75.

 The team consisted of Amritpal Singh, Amjyot Singh and Princepal Singh for Punjab and, Jeevanantham Pandi and Aravind Annadurai were among the top adversaries fot Tamil Nadu.

 In the semifinals, Punjab’s team secured a 79-67 win over Uttarakhand and Tamil Nadu secured a 65-63 win against Indian Railways.